wcmc-its/ReCiter-Publication-Manager/README.md

 [![Tags](https://img.shields.io/github/tag/wcmc-its/ReCiter-Publication-Manager.svg?style=social)](https://github.com/wcmc-its/ReCiter-Publication-Manager/releases)
 [![Github All Releases](https://img.shields.io/github/downloads/wcmc-its/ReCiter-Publication-Manager/total.svg)]()

-ReCiter Publication Manager is an NIH-funded front end web application for updating and reporting on the publications written by an institution's scholars.
-Publication Manager is part of the ReCiter suite of applications.
+ReCiter Publication Manager is a powerful web application that streamlines the process of updating and reporting on the publications of an institution's scholars.
+Publication Manager is the front end user interface within the ReCiter suite of applications.
 In addition to the requirements for the application itself, you will need to minimally install the following:
 - [ReCiter](https://github.com/wcmc-its/ReCiter) - a machine learning-based publication recommendation engine which provides high quality suggestions for individuals of interest
 - [ReCiterDB](https://github.com/wcmc-its/ReCiterDB) - the back end data store for Publication Manager; in addition to the schema and stored procedures, this repository contains a set of scripts that retrieve data from ReCiter and imports them into this MySQL database
 - [ReCiter PubMed Retrieval Tool](https://github.com/wcmc-its/reciter-pubmed-Retrieval-Tool/) - An application which provides an API which sits on top of PubMed's eFetch web service.
 Generally speaking, this API provides some basic inferences and makes the PubMed data easier to work with.